 I may change my office hours during the course of the semester.
 Any such changes will be announced in advance in class.

-Homework will be assigned after every class.
+Homework may be assigned after any class.
+There will be at least one assignement given each week.
 All assigments will be posted below.
-Problems assigned during each week will be due the following week on Thursday.
+Problems assigned during each week will be due the following week on Friday.

 No late homework will be accepted.
 Instead, when the total course grade is computed, the lowest homework score will be dropped.

 I encourage you to discuss the homework with your classmates and to come to my office hours with your questions.